2bithack/demoQuestions/readme.md

 Questions

 #1.
 Would you like to get lunch?
-	SURE!
+	Enzo: SURE!
     Alex: Hell ya!
+    Trevin: Oh yeah
 #2.
 If so, what would you like to eat?  ??
-	something cheap and healthy
+	Enzo: something cheap and healthy
-Alex: Cheap and healthy is the way to go...but can not beat costco prices
+    Alex: Cheap and healthy is the way to go...but can not beat Costco prices
+    Trevin: I like to eat curry.